Presidential Memorandum on Military Service by Transgender Individuals (2017): Jane Doe v. Trump

 On August 9, 2017, five transgender United States military personnel filed a lawsuit, Jane Doe v.
 Trump.
 They sued Trump and top Pentagon officials over the proposed banning of transgender people from serving in the military.
-The suit asks the court to prevent the ban from going into effect, under the auspices of the equal protection and due process clauses of the Fifth Amendment.
+The suit asks the court to prevent the ban from going into effect, under the auspices of the equal protection and Due Process Clause of the Fifth Amendment.
 The suit was filed on their behalf by two major LGBT-rights organizations, GLBTQ Legal Advocates & Defenders (GLAD) and the National Center for Lesbian Rights, who filed a petition in the United States District Court in Washington.
 On August 31, 2017, the plaintiffs applied for a preliminary injunction on the proposed ban, stating "it is unconstitutional" and that "Plaintiffs have suffered serious and irreparable harms that will continue absent this Court's intervention."
 Also on August 31, three former secretaries of military services, Eric Fanning, Ray Mabus, and Deborah Lee James, submitted declarations in support of the plaintiffs.

 On October 4, the Civil Division of the Department of Justice filed a motion to dismiss the amended complaint in Jane Doe v.
 Trump and to oppose the application for a preliminary injunction, arguing instead "that challenge is premature several times over" and that Secretary Mattis's Interim Guidance, issued on September 14, 2017, protects currently-serving transgender personnel from involuntary discharge or denial of reenlistment.
 On October 30, 2017, Judge Colleen Kollar-Kotelly granted the plaintiffs a preliminary injunction on the provisions of the memorandum prohibiting open military service and enlistment of transgender people.
 The Pentagon's six-month delay on accession of transgender individuals into military service expires January 1, 2018.
 In the ruling, Judge Kollar-Kotelly noted the defendants' motion to dismiss the case was "perhaps compelling in the abstract, [but] wither[s] away under scrutiny."
 The ruling effectively reinstated the policies established prior to President Trump's tweets announcing the reinstatement of the ban, namely the retention and accession policies for transgender personnel effective on June 30, 2017.
 However, the court denied a preliminary injunction against the ban on government-funded sex reassignment surgery for service members "because no Plaintiff has demonstrated that they are substantially likely to be impacted by this directive."
 On November 21, 2017, the United States Department of Justice appealed the preliminary injunction in the case of Jane Doe v.
 Trump.

 On January 4, 2019, the court lifted the injunction.